leafeye-com/AI_denoise/README.md

 1.  **RGB Image Denoising (`rgb.py`)**: Denoises standard RGB images (e.g. PNG files).
 2.  **Raw Image Denoising and Processing (`dng.py`)**: Processes digital negative (DNG) raw image files captured on a Raspberry Pi using either `rpicam-still` or Picamera2.
 The tool provides options for denoising, defective pixel correction, lens shading correction, and more before converting to RGB or saving as a new DNG.

 Both tools use TFLite neural network models (via the `ai_edge_litert` library) to perform the denoising.
-There are two versions ("large" and "small") of both the RGB and the Bayer models.
+There are a number of versions of both the RGB and the Bayer models, giving a choice of different model sizes, output quality and execution speed.

 ## Denoising Example